-The ULEZ will operate 24 hours a day, 7 days a week within the same area as the current Congestion Charging Zone (CCZ), and comes into force in September 2020.
+The ULEZ will operate 24 hours a day, 7 days a week within the same area as the current Congestion Charging Zone (CCZ), and comes into force on 8 April 2019.

 You can check which locations fall within the charging zone using our postcode checker.
 The ULEZ covers the same area as the Congestion Charge Zone, indicated in red on the interactive map below.

-From September 2020, all cars, motorcycles, vans, minibuses, buses, coaches and heavy goods vehicles (HGVs) will need to meet exhaust emission standards (ULEZ standards), or pay a daily charge, when travelling in central London.
+From 8 April 2019, most vehicles will need to meet exhaust emission standards (ULEZ standards) or pay a daily charge, when travelling in central London.

-If the vehicle does not meet the ULEZ emissions standards and the daily charge is not paid, a Penalty Charge Notice (PCN) will be issued payable by the registered owner or operator.
+If the vehicle does not meet the ULEZ emissions standards and the daily charge is not paid, a Penalty Charge Notice (PCN) will be issued to the registered keeper.
 This penalty is in addition to any CC or LEZ penalties received.
-For motorcycles, cars, vans and minibuses this will be £130 (reduced to £65 if paid within 14 days).
-For HGVs, coaches and buses this will be £1,000 (reduced to £500 if paid within 14 days).

 We're introducing measures to promote more walking, cycling, use of public transport and to encourage sustainable freight deliveries.
 ULEZ is another way to further reduce the most harmful emissions generated by road transport in central London and across the Capital.

-The introduction of the ULEZ will reduce exhaust emissions of NO2 and particulate matter PM10 and PM2.5, making central London a more pleasant place to live, work and visit.
+The introduction of the ULEZ will reduce exhaust NOx and PM emissions, making central London a safer and more pleasant place to live, work and visit.

-PLEASE NOTE - If you need urgent advice about the Ultra Low Emission Zone contact ULEZEnquiries@tfl.gov.uk
+PLEASE NOTE - If you need urgent advice about the Ultra Low Emission Zone, you can make an enquiry and attach supporting evidence.